immortalitybytes/seatyr1016/README.md

 - **Why it failed**: The DSU grouping was already working correctly
 - **Result**: No improvement in constraint enforcement

+**Strategy 4: AssignmentManager Constraint Management Fix**
+- **What was tried**: Fixed `handleUpdateMustConstraints` and `handleUpdateCannotConstraints` to properly remove constraints
+- **Why it failed**: This was a legitimate fix for constraint management but didn't address core seating algorithm issues
+- **Result**: Constraint input fields now work correctly but seating plans still don't enforce constraints

+**Strategy 5: Warning Display Improvements**
+- **What was tried**: Changed warning styling from `text-red-50` to `bg-red-50 border border-red-200` with AlertCircle icon
+- **Why it failed**: This was a legitimate UI fix but didn't address the core functionality issues
+- **Result**: Warnings are now visible but the underlying problems remain

+**Strategy 6: GuestManager UI/UX Improvements**
+- **What was tried**: Multiple UI fixes including button spacing, margin adjustments, font color changes, video section fixes
+- **Why it failed**: These were legitimate UI improvements but didn't address core functionality
+- **Result**: UI looks better but core seating functionality still broken

+**Strategy 7: ConstraintManager Adjacent Pairing Logic**
+- **What was tried**: Modified `handleGuestSelect` to dispatch both `SET_CONSTRAINT` and `SET_ADJACENT` actions
+- **Why it failed**: The logic was correct but the underlying seating algorithm execution still fails
+- **Result**: Adjacent pairing logic exists but doesn't work in practice due to algorithm failures

 ### **🎯 ROOT CAUSE ANALYSIS**

 #### **THE REAL PROBLEM: ALGORITHM EXECUTION FAILURE**